 A financial market is a place where buyers and seller come together to trade in financial assets such as bonds, stocks, derivatives, currencies and commodities.
 The main objective of a financial market is to fix prices for global trade, increase capital and transfer risk and liquidity.

 Thought the financial market has various components; the two most important components are the money market and capital market.
 In the money market, only short-term liquid financial instruments are exchanged.
-Whereas, in the capital market, only long term securities are dealt.
+Whereas, in the capital market, only long term securities are dealt with.

 What is the Money Market?

 A random course of financial institutions, bill brokers, money dealers, banks, etc., wherein dealing on short-term financial tools are being settled is referred to as Money Market.
-These markets are also called a wholesale market.
+These markets are also called wholesale markets.

 - Marketing vs Branding